RediSearch/RediSearch/docs/Commands.md

 ### Description

 Returns the full contents of multiple documents.

 Currently it is equivalent to calling multiple HGETALL commands, although faster.
-This command is also future-proof and will allow us to change the internal representation of documents inside redis in the future.
+This command is also future-proof and will allow us to change the internal representation of documents inside Redis in the future.
 In addition, it allows simpler implementation of fetching documents in clustered mode.

 We return an array with exactly the same number of elements as the number of keys sent to the command.